Skip to main content

 Print out the mini-poster below illustrating TCS foods and hang it in your kitchen facility, if space permits, or store the information in a Resource Binder or similiar place within your facility.

-Factors that Affect Bacterial Growth
+Factors That Affect Bacterial Growth

 There are six factors that affect bacterial growth on food.
 These are food, acidity, time, temperature, oxygen, and moisture.
 How acidic a food is, as measured by pH, can also influence how quickly bacteria can grow.
 Bacteria tend to grow in foods with a pH between 4.6 and 9.0.
 Low pH foods—those that are more acidic—include things like pickled foods, jams or jellies, honey, and fruits.
 High pH foods—those that do not have much acidity—include meats, milk, and vegetables.
 Most bacteria that cause foodborne illness grow well in conditions that do not have much oxygen, which is why it is important to control other factors that promote bacterial growth in food.
 Bacteria need moisture to grow, and the amount of moisture in a food is measured by water activity.
 The higher the moisture in a food, the better the conditions for bacterial growth.
 The water activity scale ranges from 0 to 1.0, with distilled water being 1.0.
 Most foods have a water activity of at least 0.95, meaning that bacteria have sufficient moisture to grow.